MicrosoftDocs/well-architected/well-architected/ai/user-input-ethics-security.md

 ms.subservice: waf-workload-ai
 ---

-# User input, ethics and security considerations
+# User input, ethics, and security considerations

 - Recognizing that a bad user experience is taking place or about to take place
 - Avoiding or reducing bad user experiences
 - Avoiding scenarios where users can take control of a model
 - Ethical use of large language and other models

-## Minimize the risk of leaking PII information
+## Minimize the risk of leaking personal data

 Protect user privacy while using AI services.
 (General) Don't expose  raw user data.
 (General)
-If LLM is not secured properly with strong rules, then you can get into a situation where the LLM leaks information.
+If LLM isn't secured properly with strong rules, then you can get into a situation where the LLM leaks information.

 ## Jawad's (SME & area co-lead) seed material